evgenyneu/evgenii.com/blog/_posts/2016-03-12-programming-harmonic-oscillator.md

 -->

-<h3 id="CanvasNotSupportedMessage" class="HarmonicOscillator-isHidden">Please use a newer browser to see the simulation</h3>
+<p id="CanvasNotSupportedMessage">Please use a newer browser to see the simulation</p>

 <canvas class="HarmonicOscillator-canvas"></canvas>